 If you haven’t tried Quinoa yet (pronounced keen-wa) I’d say, now’s the time.
 It’s clean, simple, and delicious.

 I use quinoa a lot in the kitchen.
 Mostly because of all the ‘grains’ out there it cooks up the fastest.
-So not only is it a nutrient powerhouse but it’s also really convenient.
+Not only is it a nutrient powerhouse, but it’s also really convenient.

-If you’re trying to find realistic ways to incorporate more nutritious ingredients into your kitchen, quinoa could just be your new best friend.
+If you’re trying to find realistic ways to incorporate more nutritious ingredients into your kitchen, quinoa might just be your new best friend.
 I’m telling you, it’s that good and that easy!

 Here are some good things to know about quinoa: